rustb0ne/Blue-Team-Labs-Online/Follina/WriteUp.md

 # Question 5) The extracted URL accesses a HTML file that triggers the vulnerability to execute a malicious payload.
 According to the HTML processing functions, any files with fewer than <Number> bytes would not invoke the payload

 Attempted to access the URL, but the server is down.
-After researching CVE-2022-30190 (Follina), I found relevant analysis from multiple sources:
+After researching CVE-2022-30190 (Follina), I found relevant technical analysis from multiple sources:

 - https://asec.ahnlab.com/en/34998/
 - https://www.deepwatch.com/labs/customer-advisory-microsoft-office-used-to-exploit-follina-cve-2022-30190-an-rce-vulnerability-in-microsofts-support-diagnostic-tool/
 - https://www.huntress.com/blog/microsoft-office-remote-code-execution-follina-msdt-bug

 These resources indicate that the HTML processing function requires a minimum file size of 4096 bytes for the payload to execute.
-Files smaller than this threshold will not trigger the exploit.
+Files smaller than this threshold will not trigger the exploit

 Answer: 4096